HPC Project 2: The Master-Worker & Message-Passing Patterns

 This week's assignment is a fairly simple project to give you practice using the master-worker and message-passing patterns.
 The assignment is to write a program that sends a message around a ring of processes, using the master-worker and message-passing patterns.
 More precisely:

-If all is well, the master process should receive and display a message consisting of the ranks of all the processes in the computation.
-For example, with 8 processes, the master should receive and display something like this:
+If all is well, the master process should display the number of processes, the message it received from process P-1, and the time to traverse the ring.
+For example, with 8 processes, the master might display something like this:

-Note that no process except the master should perform any I/O.
+Note that in your final version, no process except the master should perform any I/O.

 In the CS labs: